yugabyte/yugabyte-db/docs/content/latest/contribute/_index.md

 ## Sign the CLA

-When your first contribution is submitted as a pull request, you must be given a link to sign the [Yugabyte Individual Contributor License Agreement (CLA)](https://cla-assistant.io/yugabyte/yugabyte-db).
+When your first contribution is submitted as a pull request, you will be given a link to sign the [Yugabyte Individual Contributor License Agreement (CLA)](https://cla-assistant.io/yugabyte/yugabyte-db).

 ## Pick an area